-The following FAQs may answer questions you have about the introduction of admission charges at Coventry Transport Museum.
+The following FAQs may answer questions you have about admission charges at Coventry Transport Museum.
 If your question has not been answered, please contact us and we will be happy to answer it for you.

 What are the changes taking place at Coventry Transport Museum?